crazoter/My-Docs/docs/manga_reviews.md

 * **Synopsis**: Poor guy falls in love with the quintuplets he tutors
 * **Genre**: romcom, school life
 * **Release rate**: Completed
-* **Summary**:
+* **Points**:
   * This is a trashy romcom:
     * I call this a "romcom", but in truth there isn't a lot of comedy
-    * It (probably) won't be too bad if you've not read trashy manga romcoms before, but if you have, you might find this a little boring.
-    * Get ready for cliche plot devices utilized in Niseikoi, Bokuben etc; these have been used ad nauseam and there isn't really any oustanding new innovation by the author here.
-Author loves to play one cliche after another.
-He'll play the "MC will marry one of them" card by doing a flashforward of MC getting married to one of the five, he'll play the childhood friend card, he'll play the "they will stay together if they do this in the festival" with the "everyone participated so it doesn't matter", he'll play the "we originally didn't want him but now we do" card etc etc etc.
+    * Get ready for a lot of cliche plot devices utilized in Niseikoi, Bokuben etc. Author loves to play one cliche after another.
+He'll play the "MC will marry one of them" card by doing a flashforward of MC getting married to one of the five, he'll play the childhood friend card, he'll play the "they will stay together if they do this in the festival" with the "everyone participated so it doesn't matter", he'll play the "we originally didn't want him but now we do" card, he'll play the "MC is suddenly in his popular phase" card, the cliche too-shy-to-fess-up ML, cliche I-love-him-too-but-lemme-bottle-it-up-for-others ML, inevitable love struggles between MLs etc etc etc.
-      * That said, the concept of quintuplets do give the mangaka some rather interesting scenarios to play with regarding some "whodunnit" and "who is that" situations.
-    * Get ready for cliche "they all will somehow fall in love with MC in some way for some (weak) reason or another"
-      * Get ready for the cliche too-shy-to-fess-up ML, cliche I-love-him-too-but-lemme-bottle-it-up-for-others ML, inevitable love struggles between MLs, dense MC, etc
-      * Get ready for MC-has-to-choose-one (as opposed to bokuben's solution to this problem)
+    * Get ready for MC-has-to-choose-one (as opposed to bokuben's solution to this problem).
     * Get ready to be annoyed by everyone in the story in some way or another at the start
+  * The concept of quintuplets is one of the manga's strongest unique points which the mangaka will use again and again to play with some "whodunnit" and "who is that" situations.
+  * There isn't really a moment of peace in this manga (or at least, not that I can recall).
+The characters are almost always either under stress due to their studies, or stress from work, or stress from dramatic relationships.
+If that's not the case, then the chapter is busy dropping big plot bombs.
+Don't expect a chapter where the characters just sit down for a cup of tea and the chapter passes by peacefully.
+  * All points said, there are still plot twists to keep things interesting (but they don't subvert the cliches I raised above)
+    * This can make the manga worth reading a second time.
 * **Is it worth reading**: Uhhhhm.
-I found the manga a little too cliche for my tastes, but it is quite popular in some circles.
+I found the manga a little too cliche for my tastes, but the manga did get better in the later half.

 </TabItem>
 <TabItem value='c'>